sanposhiho/gomockhandler/README.md

 }
 ```

 As mentioned above, there are two modes of mockgen, and the format of the config is slightly different depending on which mode you are using.
 In the `***mode-runner` field, specify the option to be used when running mockgen.

-In the checksum field, the checksum of the currently generated mock is stored.
+In the `checksum` field, the checksum of the currently generated mock is stored.
 With this checksum, the gomockhandler checks if the mock is the same as the mock generated from the latest interface.

+In the `source_checksum` field, the checksum of the currently generated mock's source file is stored.
+This field is only valid in source mode, and when reflect mode is used, the value will be `AAAAAAAAAAAAAAAAAAAAAA==`.